 Syracuse University (Graduate Coursework)

-In addition to teaching World History, I majored in Industrial Engineering and graduated from Lehigh University in 1998.
+Originally, I majored in Industrial Engineering and graduated from Lehigh University in 1998.
 I went through 3 levels of Calculus and Linear Algebra, but would need to freshen up on those skills.
 I would be willing to do so should somebody need help.